 Apologies for being away for so long!
 My local H-E-B was having a hard time keeping up with the demand and then I was sick for a few weeks.
 I’m back now and I am bringing you an easy dish that is excellent for the Spring.
 Frittata is a simple Italian egg dish that, in plain terms, is sort of like a baked omelet in the shape of a pie.
-How’s that for a description? 😛 It’s great for breakfast or a late morning brunch and the beauty of it is its versatility in that you can switch out any filling ingredient with any meat or vegetable you have on hand.
+It’s great for breakfast or a late morning brunch and the beauty of it is its versatility in that you can switch out any filling with any other fixings you have on hand.

 For instance, if you do not have or like spinach, feel free to leave them out or replace them with another green.
 Kale?
 Chives?
-The frittata is your oyster.
 Other great additions (or replacements!) could be some nice cheeses (goat cheese, feta, cheddar), other sources of protein (prosciutto, bacon, sausage), different veggie combos (asparagus, mushrooms, roasted peppers).

 Now, the assumption may be that you just whisk all this stuff together and throw it in the oven but I believe it is imperative that you cook your add-ins before adding them with the egg.
 Not only will it give a better flavor if you fry up your veggies but will also yield much better texture.
 After all, who would want to bite into an undercooked mushroom for instance?
 Also, any raw meats you add must be cooked beforehand!